 Industrial designs are another form of intellectual property.
 An industrial design is sometimes called a design patent, and may consist of two-dimensional or three-dimensional features, a shape, a pattern, a line, a package, or a color.
 An industrial design can account for anything involving ornamental or aesthetic aspects of products, shapes and packaging.
 By protecting these ornate designs, creators can find security through their exclusive rights to do whatever they want with their original work.
 As such, we would recommend seeing an industrial design lawyer to find out ways to maximize the profits/benefits of your work.

 Like registered trademarks, registered industrial designs are another form of an exclusive government granted monopoly.
-An industrial design (sometimes called a design patent) protects the original/unique visually appealing features of a product.
+An industrial design protects the original/unique visually appealing features of a product.
 It may be the visible appearance and shape of a product: